The Maze Runner movies in order The Maze Runner Marathon

 Once Again, the Correct Viewing Order

 To engrave it in your memory: the correct Maze Runner watch order is simply the chronological order of release.
-Start with The Maze Runner, continue with Maze Runner: The Scorch Trials, and finish with Maze Runner: The Death Cure.
+Start with The Maze Runner, then move on to Maze Runner: The Scorch Trials, and finish with Maze Runner: The Death Cure.
 Simple, clear, and exactly as intended.
-No prequels or spin-offs to worry about (for now fingers crossed for a prequel based on the book "The Kill Order").
+There aren't any prequels or spin-offs to worry about (fingers crossed for a prequel based on the book "The Kill Order").

 Whether you're entering the Maze for the first time or rewatching the entire trilogy, this marathon is the perfect mix of action, mystery, and sci-fi drama.
-Silence your phone, dim the lights, and immerse yourself in the world of Thomas, Teresa, Newt, and the rest.
-Because once the credits of The Death Cure roll, one thing is certain: you've just experienced something epic.
-And secretly, you'll probably want to do it all over again soon.
+Turn off your phone, turn down the lights, and get lost in the world of Thomas, Teresa, Newt, and the rest.
+When the credits of The Death Cure start rolling, you know you've just seen something epic.
+And, in all honesty, you'll most likely be eager to do it all over again in the near future.